Living with Food Allergies

 Cross-Reactivity Between Foods in the Same Animal Group

-Cross-Reactivity Between Peanut and Other Legumes (Soy and Beans)
+Cross-Reactivity Between Peanuts and Other Legumes (Soy and Beans)

 Peanuts and soybean are in the legume family, which includes beans and lentils.
 A common question that comes up for people with an allergy to peanut is whether they can eat soy-based foods or other beans.
-More than 50% of peanut-allergic individuals will have a positive skin test or blood allergy test to another legume (soy, other beans) but it turns out that 95% of them can tolerate and eat the cross-reactive legumes.
-Many years ago, it was common to recommend avoidance of legumes, including soy, because of a peanut allergy but this practice has been proven unnecessary.
+More than half of individuals with a peanut allergy will have a positive skin test or blood allergy test to another legume (soy, other beans) but it turns out that almost all of them (95%) can tolerate and eat the cross-reactive legumes.
+For this reason, testing for other legume allergy in peanut allergic persons is not recommended.
+The link between soy and peanut allergy was debunked around 2006.

-Cross-Reactivity Between Peanut and Tree Nuts or Seeds
+Cross-Reactivity Between Peanuts and Tree Nuts or Seeds

 Cross-Reactivity Between Fish